Maxim-Mazurok/edge-font-cache-issue/README.md

 The issue usually stays when doing soft-reload.
 Hard reload fixes the issue.

 One can see in DevTools when doing soft-reload that the font-awesome CSS is loaded, but the font files are not being requested at all, despite being referenced in the cached CSS.

+## Workaround

+The workaround is to ask browser not to cache the font file.
+See [workaround.js](./workaround.js) for example.